uzerpllp/uzerp-website/content/blog/sme_analytics/index.md

 By assessing each of these sources it becomes easier to formulate a plan that should start with some simpler, low hanging fruit and progresses to more complex requirements.
 One approach is to begin by focusing on a single functional area (perhaps inventory management) and generate the data to answer the question “what happened?” and "where are we?".
 If the data is not readily available, then steps can be taken to implement systems that collect it during normal workflow, rather than having to (for example) set up a special one-off collection methodology by inputting into a spreadsheet.

 **External**
-Social media, geo-spatial and weather data, plus insights from paid sources such as Nielsen and D&B are also useful when 'bended' with internally generated data.
+Social media, geo-spatial and weather data, plus insights from paid sources such as Nielsen and D&B are also useful when 'blended' with internally generated data.

 #### Software